-Documented incidents of alleged violations of the Averett University Code of Conduct are reviewed in weekly meetings by the Dean of Students, Director of Residence Life, Chief of Campus Safety & Security, Assistant Dean of Students/Title IX Coordinator, Director of Wellness Counseling, and the Chaplain.
+Documented incidents of alleged violations of the Averett University Code of Conduct are reviewed in weekly meetings by the Dean of Students, Director of Housing and Residence Life, Chief of Campus Safety & Security, and Assistant Dean of Students/Title IX Coordinator.
 Each case is discussed and, based on the information presented in the documentation, a determination is made regarding which, if any, policies have been violated and by which documented students.
 Where students are believed to be in violation of university policies, the case is assigned to either an informal hearing, or an administrative hearing.
 Most incidents are automatically assigned to an informal hearing; however, it is the discretion of this reviewing group to determine if a case should be heard by an administrative hearing.